 One aspect Land Rover will not take the same view as Jaguar is the design – the iPace redefined the design of the SUV with its cab-forward form and sleek silhouette.
 Technology will not give direction to the form of the new Range Rover which its designers are confident will be far easier to execute than the Defender which applied a lot of pressure on the team.
 The direction is defined and the potential is there in the Velar’s reductivist design to derive the final look of the all-new Range Rover, the report concludes.

-One can expect Land Rover India to keep a close watch on the pure electric Range Rover as by 2022, premium carmakers including Jaguar, Audi and Porsche would have introduced electrics in the INR 1 crore+ price range.
+One can expect Land Rover India to keep a close watch on the pure electric Range Rover as by the end of the year, premium carmakers including Jaguar, Mercedes, Audi and Porsche would have introduced electrics in the INR 1 crore+ price range.